yiisoft/db-migration/docs/en/usage-with-yii-console.md

 # Usage with Yii Console

-In this example we use [yiisoft/app](https://github.com/yiisoft/app).
+In this example, we use [yiisoft/app](https://github.com/yiisoft/app).

 First, configure DI container.
 Create `config/common/db.php` with the following content: